aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/pie-chart/find-if-data-points-are-in-the-second-pie-or-bar-on-a-pie-of-pie-or-bar-of-pie-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
-You can find if data points of series are in the second pie on *Pie of Pie* chart or in the bar of *Bar of Pie* chart using Aspose.Cells.
-Please use the [ChartPoint.IsInSecondaryPlot](https://reference.aspose.com/cells/go-cpp/chartpoint/isinsecondaryplot/) property to determine it.
+You can find if data points of a series are in the second pie on a *Pie of Pie* chart or in the bar of a *Bar of Pie* chart using Aspose.Cells.
+Please use the [ChartPoint.IsInSecondaryPlot](https://reference.aspose.com/cells/go-cpp/chartpoint/isinsecondaryplot/) property to determine this.

 Please download the [sample excel file](5115193.xlsx) used in the following sample code and see its console output.
-If you open the [sample excel file](5115193.xlsx), you will find, all the data points which are less than 10 are inside the bar of *Bar of Pie* chart as also shown by console output.
+If you open the sample Excel file, you will find that all data points less than 10 are inside the bar of the *Bar of Pie* chart, as also shown by the console output.

 ## **Find if Data Points are in the Second Pie or Bar on a Pie of Pie or Bar of Pie Chart**
 The following sample code shows how to find if data points are in the second pie or bar on a *Pie of Pie* or *Bar of Pie* chart.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-FindIfDataPointsAreInTheSecondPieOrBarOnAPieOfPieOrBarOfPieChart.go" >}}
 ## **Console Output**
-Please see the following console output generated after the execution of the above sample code with the [sample excel file](5115193.xlsx).
-If [IsInSecondaryPlot](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartpoint/isinsecondaryplot/) is **false**, the data point is inside the Pie or if it is **true**, then the data point is inside the Bar.
+Please see the following console output generated after executing the above sample code with the sample Excel file.
+If [IsInSecondaryPlot](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chartpoint/isinsecondaryplot/) is **false**, the data point is inside the pie; if it is **true**, the data point is inside the bar.

 {{< highlight java >}}